 Key Takeaways

-Full-time equivalent simply refers to the number of hours worked, and hence it is shortened as FTE.
+Full time equivalent meaning the number of hours worked, and hence it is shortened as FTE.

 Knowing the concept of FTE helps employees visualize the amount of work they do relative to the full-time, and it also gives the employer control over the resources.
 To clarify any discrepancies between hours and salary, you can choose the appropriate check stub template and make paystub.